 The rise in popularity of granny flats across Australia can be attributed in part due to state-level legislative changes regarding secondary dwellings which aim to boost housing affordability in capital city areas and each state or territory provides their own legislative requirements, including the land and plot sizes of a secondary dwelling or granny flat.

-- Extra rental income – putting a granny flat in your backyard or at the back of your investment property can be another source of income
+Putting a granny flat in your backyard or at the back of your investment property can be another source of income.

-- Depreciation – renting out a granny flat gives you extra claimables on your depreciation schedule
+Renting out a granny flat gives you extra claimables on your depreciation schedule.

-- Increasing the value of your property – while building a granny flat may increase the value of your property, you’ll probably find that it won’t increase it as much as the cost of construction
+Note that while building a granny flat may increase the value of your property, you’ll probably find that it won’t increase it as much as the cost of construction.

-- Spreading your income risk – if you just have one investment property and it is vacant then you have no money coming in, however with a granny flat it is unlikely both properties will be vacant at the same time
+If you just have one investment property and it is vacant then you have no money coming in, however, with a granny flat, it is unlikely both properties will be vacant at the same time.

-- Suits your family’s needs – Building a granny flat at the back of your home may be suitable accommodation for your teenage children, your granny or even your mother-in-law.
+Building a granny flat at the back of your home may be suitable accommodation for your teenage children, your granny, or even your mother-in-law.

 Just like any renovation or construction project, there are likely to be cost overruns when building your granny flat.

-While it’s easier to get council approval to build a granny flat nowadays, make sure you cross all you i’s and dot all your t’s.
+While it’s easier to get council approval to build a granny flat right now, make sure you cross all your i’s and dot all your t’s.

 Your pool of tenants will be restricted for both properties, so you’ll have less choice in your selection, experience longer vacancy periods and it’s likely you will have to deal with two sets of lower socio-economic tenants instead of one average socio-economic family.